 She nodded.

 Annabel considered her ally by circumstance.
 She noticed for the first time how tall he was, and how broad-shouldered.
 If he’d been a fighter, he could easily have overpowered her, wrestled the gun from her hand, and regained control.
-The fact that he hadn’t tried that suggested that he wasn’t a fighter.
+The fact that he hadn’t tried suggested he wasn’t a fighter.
 He’d mentioned that he hunted, which meant he knew how to fire a gun; luckily for her, the derringer was not a hunting weapon.

 “So, when you were pointing that thing at me, it was empty?”